omar7l/DorY/README.md

 ### Business Logic

-Based on the UC-4, there will be two offers and a standard offer.
-Given a location, a message is shown accordingly:

-- If the location is "Basel", the message is "10% off on all large pizzas!!!"
-- If the location is "Brugg", the message is "two for the price of One on all small pizzas!!!"
-- Otherwise, the message is "No special offer".

-**Path**: [`/api/menu/?location="Basel"`]

-**Param**: `value="location"` Admitted value: "Basel","Brugg".
+Our users are able to filter through all modules of a specific degree.
+The user is additionally able to search through those degrees via a text search.
+The following search results are shown accordingly:
+- If the text matches any of the module titles: The module(s) are listed in the table.
+- If the text does not match any of the module titles: All modules of the specified degree are shown instead.

+Path: [`"modules/by-degree/{degreeId}/title?={title}"`]
+Param: `value={degreeId}`, Admitted values: Any Integer
+Param: `value={title}`, Admitted values: Any string
-**Method:** `GET`
+Method: `GET`

 ## Implementation